Travel stories tend to be about places, or at least about how we look at a place through a specific geographic or cultural lens.

 - Be environmentally aware.
 Don’t waste water or food – they may be scarce where you are.
 Don’t litter or leave waste behind.
-Offset your carbon emissions (this article will tell you more) by using a carbon calculator.
+Offset your carbon emissions by using a carbon calculator.

 - Be careful about contact with wild animals or animals in captivity, for example riding elephants or petting tigers.
 Find out more about animal-friendly travel.
 Wild animals who end up in captivity don’t get there willingly – they are hunted and their parents killed.
 The animals are often drugged or tortured to learn to obey.
 To be on the safe side, avoid any tours that include physical interaction with wild animals.

 - You can get close – just visit a rescue center, where animals are being cared for and prepared for a return to the wild.

 - Beware of endangered species and make sure you don’t buy any products made from rare animals or plants, for example, ivory or coral or a local “magic medicine” made from an endangered plant.

 - Think twice about travel to countries with dictatorships or regimes that flout human rights.
 You might want to consider boycotting them and spending your money elsewhere.

 - Stay away from places that have been carved for tourism out of people’s lives, for example by pushing people out of neighborhoods (with over-speculated Airbnb conversions) or by displacing populations to make room for resorts.